Pauline Newman: Federal judicial service

-On January 30, 1984, President Ronald Reagan nominated Newman to the United States Court of Appeals for the Federal Circuit to a seat vacated by Judge Philip Nichols Jr. who took senior status on October 1, 1983.
-She was confirmed by the United States Senate on February 27, 1984, and received her commission the following day.
+On January 30, 1984, President Ronald Reagan nominated Newman to a seat on the United States Court of Appeals for the Federal Circuit vacated by Judge Philip Nichols Jr., who had assumed senior status on October 1, 1983.
+Newman was confirmed by the United States Senate on February 27, 1984, and received her commission the following day.
 Newman thus became the first judge appointed directly to the Federal Circuit, all of her predecessors having come to the court through the merger of the Court of Customs and Patent Appeals and the appellate division of the United States Court of Federal Claims.
-She has also been an adjunct professor at the George Mason University School of Law.
+Newman was also the only judge on the Federal Circuit who did not previously serve on a lower court.

-Another judge of the Federal Circuit, Giles Rich, was the oldest active federal judge in the history of the United States when he died 10 days after his 95th birthday in 1999; Newman surpassed that record on June 30, 2022.
+Another judge of the Federal Circuit, Giles Rich, was the oldest active federal judge in the history of the United States when he died 10 days after his 95th birthday in 1999; Newman surpassed that record on June 30, 2022, but "remains an active judge" and has been described as "the court's institutional memory bank".